Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 * `MainEventsCleared`: If you are from **Android** background it resembles the `onMeasure` call, or if from **ReactJS** world it resembles the `shouldComponentUpdate` call.
-What I mean is, this event is called just before any redraw, and can be used to do calculations before drawing on window.
+What I mean is, this event is called just before any redraw and can be used to do calculations before drawing on window.
-  Also keep a note that if you want to redraw you need to call this `window.request_redraw()`, like we `return true` from `shouldComponentUpdate` to do a `render`.
+  Also, keep a note that if you want to redraw you need to call this `window.request_redraw()`, like we `return true` from `shouldComponentUpdate` to do a `render`.
 * `RedrawRequested`: this resembles **Android's** `onDraw`